KDGE: Switch to Q102

-In October 1978, new General Manager Bud Stiker led the change of the call sign to KTXQ and the branding to "Q102" (to launder the station of a Fort Worth image, and to lessen confusion with then-CBS network affiliate KDFW-TV Channel 4).
+In October 1978, new general manager Bud Stiker led the change of the call sign to KTXQ and the branding to "Q102" (to launder the station of a Fort Worth image, and to lessen confusion with then-CBS network affiliate KDFW-TV Channel 4).
 In 1983, CBS Radio bought the station.
 Through the 1980s and 1990s, the station aired variations on the rock format, including classic rock and mainstream rock.
 Morning hosts Bo and Jim were popular Q102 DJs for most of Q102's existence.
 Though KTXQ maintained high ratings for years, by the mid-1990s, the station fell into a steep decline, particularly after the debut of KRRW's similar-sounding classic rock format.
 In its final book in the summer of 1998, KTXQ was ranked 19th with a 2.4 share of the market.

-In early 1997, CBS sold the station to New York-based SFX Broadcasting.
+In early 1997, CBS sold the station to New York City-based SFX Broadcasting.
 By August of that year, however, Austin-based Capstar merged with SFX.
 Six months later, locally based Chancellor Media acquired KTXQ through a series of trades with Capstar.

 Magic 102

 At Noon on August 27, 1998, on the same day that Chancellor announced that they would merge with Capstar to form AMFM, Inc., KTXQ discontinued its long-running rock format and began stunting with simulcasts of other AMFM stations from across the country (including KYLD, WHTZ, KYSR, and WUBE-FM), as well as redirecting listeners to KZPS.
-On August 31, at 3 p.m., KTXQ flipped to rhythmic oldies as "Magic 102."
+On August 31, at 3 pm, KTXQ flipped to rhythmic oldies as "Magic 102".
 The first song on "Magic" was "Shotgun" by Jr. Walker & the All Stars.

 102.1 The Edge

 In 2000, as a condition of Clear Channel's purchase of AMFM, sister station 94.5 FM, along with the intellectual property of Magic 102, were sold to Radio One.
-When Radio One moved the rhythmic oldies format to 94.5 at 6 a.m. on November 9, 2000, Clear Channel moved 94.5's alternative rock format to 102.1 as KDGE, "102.1 the Edge."
+When Radio One moved the rhythmic oldies format to 94.5 at 6 a.m. on November 9, 2000, Clear Channel moved 94.5's alternative rock format to 102.1 as KDGE, "102.1 the Edge".